 All Assessors must maintain an up-to-date RMS profile, including personal details, current employment details and previous employment history within the past 2 years.
-This information will assist the ARC with the identification and management of organisational conflicts of interest.
+This information will assist the ARC with the identification and management of organisational COIs.

-Assessors reviewing ARC grant applications who have identified a conflict of interest must reject the grant application assigned in RMS to assist the ARC in the management of conflicts of interest.
+Assessors reviewing ARC grant applications who have identified a conflict of interest must reject the grant application assigned in RMS to assist the ARC in the management of COIs.